remkop/picocli/README.md

 # picocli - a mighty tiny command line interface

-Java command line parser with both an annotations API and a programmatic API, featuring usage help with ANSI colors, autocomplete and nested subcommands.
+Java command line parser with both an annotations API and a programmatic API, featuring usage help with [ANSI colors and styles](https://picocli.info/#_ansi_colors_and_styles), [TAB autocompletion](https://picocli.info/autocomplete.html) and nested subcommands.
 In a single file, so you can include it _in source form_.
 This lets users run picocli-based applications without requiring picocli as an external dependency.